kaBeech/tensort/README.md

 time we got the Top Bit in the correct position and only 1.6% of the time did we get the bottom value in the top position.

 The downside here is that Magisort can take a long time to run.
-I don't know how many comparisons are made on average, but it's well over 14.

-Thankfully, Magicsort will only be run in our algorithm if Bubblesort and Exchangesort disagree on an answer, and then only with 3 elements to sort.
+Thankfully, Magicsort will only be run in our algorithm if Bubblesort and Rotationsort disagree on an answer, and even then it only has 3 elements to sort.
 Overall, the Robustsort we're building that uses Magicsort will still have an average of O(n log n) time efficiency.

-#### Supersort adjudication with Magic

-Since we have replaced Permutationsort with Magicsort (which is far more robust than Bubblesort or Exchangesort), we will adjust our adjudication within the Supersort SubAlgorithm.
-If Bubblesort and Exchangesort don't come to an agreement, we just use Magicsort.

-You might expect that we'd check to see whether Magicsort agrees with any of the other algorithms before just using its results, but even if we were to check we would end up using the results from Magicsort in all pass cases and all fail cases.

 ### A note on Robustsort and Bogosort

 It is perfectly valid to use Bogosort in place of Permutationsort in Robustsort's standard Supersort SubAlgorithm.
-It may be argued that doing so is even more robust, since it barely even relies on logic.
+It may even be argued that doing so is more robust, since Bogosort barely even relies on logic.
 Here are some considerations to keep in mind:

+  - Bogosort by nature re-runs on the same input multiple times.
+Depending on viewpoint, this either violates the original rules I set forward or is a major benefit.

+  - In testing, Robustsort with Bogosort tends to give more robust results, though Robustsort with Permutationsort tends to run slightly faster.

-  - Permutationsort uses additional space and may take slightly longer on average due to computing all possible permutations of the input and storing them in a list.
+  - Permutationsort uses additional space due to computing all possible permutations of the input and storing them in a list.

   - Bogosort could theoretically run forever without returning a result, even when no errors occur.

 ## Comparing it all

 Now let's take a look at how everything compares.
 Here is a graph showing the